-- filename: The name of the file to open. - do_open: If true, not only create but also open the file.

-- config: Optional pointer to an ImageSpec whose metadata contains "configuration hints" for the ImageInput implementation. - plugin_searchpath: An optional colon-separated list of directories to search for OpenImageIO plugin DSO/DLL's.
+- filename: The name of an image file, or a file extension, or the name of a file format. - do_open: If true, not only create but also open the file. - config: Optional pointer to an ImageSpec whose metadata contains "configuration hints" for the ImageInput implementation. - ioproxy: Optional pointer to an IOProxy to use (not supported by all formats, see supports ("ioproxy")).
+The caller retains ownership of the proxy.
+If this is not supplied, it is still possible to set the proxy with a call to set_proxy() prior to open(). - plugin_searchpath: An optional colon-separated list of directories to search for OpenImageIO plugin DSO/DLL's.